 Never throw mud.
 You may miss your mark, but you will have dirty hands.
 Joseph Parker

-When we hear, “If you cannot say something nice do not say anything at all;” we might have memories of our mother saying those very words.
+When we hear, “If you cannot say something nice do not say anything at all;” we might have memories of our mother saying this to us.
 They should remind us of our mother’s wisdom and why she was trying to teach us this very important truth.

 Hurtful words are one of the scourges of society; doing much harm and damage, sometimes even destroying lives.
 What comes out of our mouths can hurt, harm and destroy or can be used to uplift, heal and even build.
 In today’s world lives are severely damaged if not destroyed by the media’s willingness to say or print words that may or may not be true.
 Our primitive nature seems to respond and relish in the sensational, the nasty, dirty, and the despicable side of life.
 Negative news sells more than positive news.
 We have a very sad state of affairs.

 While we are not responsible for others actions, we are responsible for our own.
 Whatever we say or do, or do not say or do, is our responsibility.
 We can use our words and deeds for good or we can use them harmfully.
 Each of us either contributes or detracts from making the world a better place by our words and deeds.
 It is easier to do harm and damage by what we say in words than what we do in our actions.
 It takes considerably more effort and self control to manage the use and quality of our words.
 It does take more conscious intent to perform bad deeds than it does to issue harmful words.
 We speak before we think and the damage is done.
 Many of us lack the wisdom and self control to practice; “If you cannot say something nice, do not say anything at all”.